Salma Paralluelo: Club career

 Paralluelo is a product of UD San José in Zaragoza.
 She has played for Zaragoza CFF and Villarreal in Spain.
 She is also a 2022 FIFA Puskás Award nominee.

-She signed for FC Barcelona at the end of the 2021–22 season, after her contract with Villarreal ended.
+Paralluelo signed for FC Barcelona at the end of the 2021–22 season, after her contract with Villarreal ended.
 In the 2023–24 season, she scored four goals in the 7–1 away win against Real Sociedad, one of two "pokers" on her way to being Barcelona's top goalscorer in all competitions (Caroline Graham Hansen eventually took the league Pichichi title) as the team won four trophies.
 Still struggling in some tougher games, her growth as a footballer "made leaps" in the season.
+On 23 May 2026, she scored two late goals in a 4–0 victory over Lyon in the Champions League final, sealing her club's fourth title in the competition.
+A month later, on 30 June, Paralluelo left Barcelona after her contract expired, having won 15 titles with the club.

+On 25 July 2026, French club OL Lyonnes announced the signing of Paralluelo to a four-year contract until 2030.